Psoriasis is a skin disease that causes red, itchy scaly patches, most commonly on the knees, elbows, trunk and scalp.

-Coping with psoriasis can be a challenge, especially if the disease covers large areas of your body or is in places readily seen by other people, such as your face or hands.
+Coping with psoriasis can be a challenge, especially if the affected skin covers a large area of your body or is visible to other people.
 The ongoing, persistent nature of the disease and the treatment challenges only add to the burden.

 Here are some ways to help you cope and to feel more in control:

-- Follow your doctor's recommendations.
+Follow your doctor's recommendations.
 If your doctor recommends certain treatments and lifestyle changes, be sure to follow them.
 Ask questions if anything is unclear.

-- Use cover-ups when you feel it necessary.
+Use cover-ups when you feel it necessary.
 On those days when you feel particularly self-conscious, cover the psoriasis with clothing or use cosmetic cover-up products, such as body makeup or a concealer.
 These products can mask redness and psoriasis plaques.
 They can irritate the skin, however, and shouldn't be used on open sores, cuts or unhealed lesions.

 Preparing for an appointment